TDKorn/insta-tweet/README.md

 <br>

-Profiles can be saved and reused as templates - simply load a profile, make modifications, and save it under a new name.
+Profiles can be saved and reused as templates - simply load a profile, save it under a new name, and make any modifications you'd like.

 More information can be found in the examples folder, which also contains profile creation helper functions.